jricardo-um/analisis-datos-omicos-trabajo-2/fase_2/mers_cov/Drafting_of_the_paper.md

 [Scores of similitud between species and human protein DPP4](./Galaxy84-blastp_secuencias_final_score.txt)

-We have found different types of animal species which have a high relation:
+We have found different types of animal species which could be a possible reservoir and have a high relation with the human protein:

 |  Uniprot   | Species               | Result | Paper                                                                                               |
 |------------| --------------------- | ------ | --------------------------------------------------------------------------------------------------- |